How to Fill a Vape Cartridge: Complete Guide (2026)

 • Water

-• Thermometer (optional but recommended)
+• Thermometer (optional but helpful)

-2. Heat water to 120-140°F – Use medium-low heat.
+2. Heat water to 120-140°F — use medium-low heat.
 Water should be hot but not boiling

-4. Wait 3-5 minutes – For thick oils like rosin, you may need 5-10 minutes
+4. Wait 3-5 minutes — for thick oils like rosin, allow 5-10 minutes

-5. Test consistency – Tilt the jar.
+5. Test consistency — tilt the jar.
 Oil should flow like warm honey

-7. Fill cartridges right away – Oil will start cooling and thickening again within minutes
+7. Fill cartridges right away — oil will start cooling and thickening again within minutes

 Temperature guidelines: